About our Emergency Services

 - chest or upper abdominal pain or pressure

-- change in mental status (such as confusion or difficulty waking or unusual behavior)
+- change in mental status (such as confusion or difficulty walking or unusual behavior)

-TriageWhen you enter the emergency department, the first step will be triage.
+TriageWhen you enter the emergency department, the first step will be triaged.
 Triage is a process that makes sure that patients with the most serious needs are treated first.
-The emergency department is unable to treat patients on a first-come, first-served basis, so please be patient.
+The emergency department is unable to treat patients on a first-come, first served basis, so please be patient.
 The triage nurse will ask about your symptoms, take your vital signs and ask for a short medical history.
 The nurse will then classify patients according to need:

 - Emergent- patients who have a life-threatening illness or injury

 - Urgent - patients who are in stable condition, but need help as soon as possible